pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 final case class MkEx[A](value: A) extends Existential { type Inner = A }
 {% endhighlight %}

-Here were are using path dependent types in order to create a better interface for our `Existential` trait.
+Here we're using path dependent types in order to create a better interface for our `Existential` trait.
 We could just have an empty trait but that would mean that we would need to case match `MkEx` whenever we wanted to access its fields.
 However, the concept still holds and well as the property we described
 above: